srcfl/srcful-documentation/docs/developer/auth.md

 ```

 Where:
-- **delegate**: The original delegate token signed by the issuer.
-Importantly this token contains the permissions, nonce and delegateKey
 - **cert**: The certificate token signed by bifrost.
 Importantly it contains new created and expiration times as well as the nonce of the original delegate token and a bifrost key id.

 Note the subtype (styp) in the header is set to renew.